Health & Wellness

 In keeping with the PWC wellness guidelines, we would like to encourage parents and visitors to please consider purchasing a nutritionally sound school lunch rather than bringing in fast food.

-Prince William County Public Schools recognizes the importance of health and wellness of our students.
-In accordance with the Code of Virginia, the School Board established a School Health Advisory Board to monitor the status and needs of the student health and to report annually on student health to the Virginia Department of Health and the Virginia Department of Education.
+Prince William County Public Schools recognizes the importance of the health and wellness of our students.
+In accordance with the Code of Virginia, the School Board established a School Health Advisory Board to monitor the status and needs of student health and to report annually on student health to the Virginia Department of Health and the Virginia Department of Education.

 In the Child Nutrition and WIC Reauthorization Act of 2004, the U.S. Congress established a requirement that all school districts with a federally funded school meals program develop and implement wellness policies that address nutrition and physical activity by the beginning of the 2006-07 school year.

 PWCS developed and adopted a wellness plan in June 2006.
-The plan addresses needs of the total school environment and aims to promote and protect children's health, well-being, and ability to learn by supporting eating and physical activity.
+The plan addresses the needs of the total school environment and aims to promote and protect children's health, well-being, and ability to learn by supporting eating and physical activity.
 With this influence, our community is encouraged to maintain healthy lifestyles and benefits from this plan as well.
 You can learn more about the PWCS Wellness Plan by going to the following website.
-PWCS Wellness Plan has achieved reputable status throughout the state of Virginia and is used as a template for many of the other schools.
+PWCS Wellness Plan has achieved a reputable status throughout the state of Virginia and is used as a template for many of the other schools.

 At Ashland, we value the health of our children and their ability to learn and participate in all activities.
 We recognize the role the school plays in the wellness of our students and our responsibility to meet the guidelines the wellness policy outlines.
-We have formed a wellness committee to help us address these issues consisting of representatives of food services, the PE department, the teachers, school health, students and parents.
+We have formed a wellness committee to help us address these issues, consisting of representatives of food services, the PE department, the teachers, school health, students, and parents.

 The staff has been challenged by the Governor's Physical Fitness challenge.
 We know many of our staff are participating in regular exercise.
-By keeping a log of this activity they can receive proper recognition for their activities!
+By keeping a log of this activity, they can receive proper recognition for their activities!
 As a parent, if you would like to take this challenge, you can read about it on the website.

 If you have a special interest or would like to help with the committee, please let me know.
 We value your input!